Ultimate Guide to Churn Rate: Definition & 4 Churn Rate Formulas for Calculating Churn

 Not quite so fast.
-The main problem with this approach is that it makes assumptions about the data.
-If you calculate this over the course of 3 months you come out with a churn rate of 15.52%.
-Divide this across the 3 months and you get 5.17%, very close to the individual monthly customer churn rates.
+The main problem with this approach to churn rate calculation is that it makes assumptions about the data.
+If you calculate this over 3 months, you come out with a churn rate of 15.52%.
+Divide this across the 3 months, and you get 5.17%, very close to the individual monthly customer churn rates.
 So far so good.

 But what if you don’t have exactly the same numbers across each month?
 Let’s make August a bad month for our imaginary B2B SaaS company.
 This time, it only gets 100 new customers, 2 of which churn out.

-But when calculated as a quarter, you get a 3-month churn rate of 13.72%, which divided across each month is 4.57%.
+But when calculated as a quarter, you get a 3-month churn rate of 13.72%, which, when divided across each month, is 4.57%.

 502 / 9799 = 0.0513